Reliance Foundation Youth Sports: Reliance Foundation Development League

-The Reliance Foundation Development League is India's first developmental franchise based football league organised by Reliance Foundation in technical support with AIFF.
+The Reliance Foundation Development League is India's first U-21 developmental football league organised by Reliance Foundation in technical support with AIFF.
 A total of eight teams participated in the first tournament which was held in South Goa from 15 April to 12 May 2022.
+Participants in the league must have been born on or after January 1, 2002.
 Several Indian Super League reserve teams joined Reliance Foundation Young Champs for the inaugural edition.

 Structure

 The Indian School College Sports, or ISCS, under the aegis of Reliance Foundation will be the overseeing body for all school and collegiate sports; organizing, promoting and executing championships at all levels.
 Starting with football in 2016–2017, RFYS focuses on expanding in the coming years by organizing more sporting events.

 The RFYS legislative structure has cabinets and committee members consisting of various members from participating schools and colleges, overlooking the process of participation.

 Eligibility

 Schools and colleges willing to participate in the initiative start by filling the participation form online, available on the official RFYS website.
 Post enrolment, the institutions are accepted or rejected based on their eligibility criteria.
 However, in some cases the right to admission remains with the organisers.